How To Add Mods To Your Space Engineers Server

 - TCAdmin User Panel

 Space Engineers uses two configuration files, one for the dedicated server client, and one which is read by the client, which reflects changes on your server.
 The one which is read by the dedicated server client is in charge of setting the parameters which are used to generate a new save, this file is SpaceEngineers-Dedicated.cfg.
-Then, once the world is generated, a new file will be made under WORLD/Saves/World Name/Sandbox.sbc.
-Sandbox.sbc is the file which controls changes you experience in game including Administrator rights and Mods.
+Then, once the world is generated, a new file will be made under WORLD/Saves/World Name/Sandbox_config.sbc.
+Sandbox_config.sbc is the file that controls changes you experience in-game including Administrator rights and Mods.

 To install Mods, the first step is to have a world already set up on your server.
 You can do so by following either one of our guides, "How To Generate A New Space Engineers World" or "How To Upload A Single Player World To Your Space Engineers Server."

-From there, make sure you log into your TCAdmin user panel with the information we provided you within your verification email.
+From there, make sure you log into your TCAdmin user panel with the information we provided you with in your verification email.
 Be sure to stop your server now.
 Next, go to configuration files.
-From there you'll see both configuration files, one for your SpaceEngineers-Dedicated.cfg and one for your Sandbox.sbc file.
+From there you'll see both configuration files, one for your SpaceEngineers-Dedicated.cfg and one for your Sandbox_config.sbc file.
 Before you edit ANYTHING verify your server is stopped.
-If you open this file before the server is turned off, the time parameter in the world config file will become unsynced with the in game time, leading Space Engineers to believe that this is not the correct Sandbox.sbc file for your save.
+If you open this file before the server is turned off, the time parameter in the world config file will become unsynced with the in-game time, leading Space Engineers to believe that this is not the correct Sandbox_config.sbc file for your save.
 Therefore, your server will not start.

-Once you've verified your server is stopped, it's now safe to open the Sandbox.sbc file with the text editor.
+Once you've verified your server is stopped, it's now safe to open the Sandbox_config.sbc file with the text editor.
 There will be a lot of files here, so just hit Ctrl+F to open up the search function of your browser.
-Search for mods.
+Search for "mods".
 It should bring you to a line of code that looks like this:

-First step is, you'll need to open up this element so you can add a list of mods to it.
+The first step is to open up this element so you can add a list of mods to it.
 To do that, replace <Mods /> with:

-Between these two elements, you can now add information about mods which the server can read and download to your server.
+Between these two elements, you can now add information about mods that the server can read and download to your server.